Bad Mannequins: "We like to play with the tensions of everyday life"

 What’s the story behind the song I Hate You?

 "Whenever we’re writing a song, the aim is to have a stupid storyline on the surface with a bit of substance in the subtext to keep it interesting.
 I Hate You is about two flatmates who were originally good friends but have let each other's idiosyncrasies get under their skin to the point where every little thing provokes a disproportionate reaction of hatred.
 It seems like we’re all a bit OTT these days.
-Your phone loses signal for 2 seconds and your like 'I HATE this piece of shit!'"
+Your phone loses signal for 2 seconds and you're like 'I HATE this piece of shit!'"

 The video's pretty riotous.
 What's the story there, and how did you come up on the concept?